3sky/blog-src/content/posts/how-to-gp-2.md

     sudo systemctl restart nginx.service
     ```

-    It's very similar to steps from previous post isn't it ?
+    It's very similar to steps from the previous post, isn't it?

 1. Add execution permission